Cincinnati does damage inside, upends No. 21 Tennessee 78-66

-Keith Williams had a steal and layup during a 9-0 run that put the Bearcats in control 67-57 with 3:27 left.
-Williams finished with 11 points and five rebounds.
+Trevon Scott scored 15 points, the Bearcats had six players in double figures, and Cincinnati got 46 points in the paint, attacking the out-of-place Volunteers with backdoor layups.

-For a second straight game, Tennessee’s Rick Barnes came up short again in his attempt to get career victory No. 700.
+For a second straight game, Barnes came up short again in his attempt to get career victory No. 700.
 He’d be only the 22nd coach to reach that mark in Division I.

 The Volunteers (7-3) were coming off a 51-47 loss to No. 13 Memphis that highlighted their offensive shortcomings.
 This time, the biggest problems were on a defense that hadn’t given up 70 points in a game this season.

+Cincinnati was coming off back-to-back losses at Xavier and Colgate, and played its most cohesive game under first-year coach John Brannen.

+“The biggest thing is they get the chance to see what happens when they all stay together,” Brannen said.
+“This is what it looks like.
+We’ve got to sustain it.”

-Tennessee has lost back-to-back games for the first time in two seasons.
-John Fulkerson had a team-high 14 points.
-The Volunteers were only 3 of 15 from beyond the arc.
+Tennessee has lost back-to-back games for the first time since it lost to Arkansas and Auburn two seasons ago.

+“I don’t think we were locked in on defense,” said John Fulkerson, who had a team-high 14 points. ‘”here were things that we usually do and we should have done, and we didn’t.
+And it came back to bite us.”

-The Bearcats led 38-34 after a wide-open first half full of turnovers.
+The Bearcats led 38-34 after a wide-open first half that was full of turnovers.
 They shot 64% from the field, with Jaevin Cumberland making four of his five shots to lead the way.

-The Volunteers dug in defensively in the second half — Cincinnati missed eight of its first 12 shots — and neither team managed to get much of an advantage.
+The Volunteers dug in defensively at the start of the second half — Cincinnati missed eight of its first 12 shots — and neither team managed to get much of an advantage.
 There were two ties and four lead changes before Cincinnati went on its pivotal run.

 BIG PICTURE